aishwarya1912s/portfolio/critique-by-design.md

 Maybe keep all bars the same color.
 Also, remove the last few bars, they are too small to see or make a difference.
 Otherwise, it is good.

+**Insights from Feedback**

+Definitely the first change to be made is losing the color in the chart!
+Both of them found it distracting to the eyes.
+I planned to highlight the highest value bar but it seems it wasn’t reaching the audience the way I thought.
+Need to think of another way.
+Also, there seems to be too much data in the chart.
+It seems it wasn’t all visible nor too necessary.
+Seems like the title is perfect and succinct to the audience.
+One of the interviewees got confused with the percentage label on the bars.
+Might need to rethink that too.
+Their stated answers to the questions about the visualization’s message and the target audience seems to be similar to what I predicted, so it seems the message is clear enough.
+Overall, it seems the bar chart was a good idea to redesign the visualization.

   <br>  <br>